aantti/mcp-netbird/README.md

 This project is derived from the [MCP Server for Grafana](https://github.com/grafana/mcp-grafana) by Grafana Labs and is licensed under the same Apache License 2.0.

+It also uses [MCP Go](https://github.com/mark3labs/mcp-go) by Mark III Labs.

 **Note: this project is still in development.**

 ## Installing from source